 The site promoters suggested there were no insurmountable obstacles to the development of the site, which, they contended, is available, suitable and achievable.
 They considered that the preferred sites to the south of Derby had viability issues particularly in regard to the required transport mitigation, including a new A50 junction.
 It was considered that there would be little difference in terms of visual/landscape impact in relation to Newhouse Farm.
-They suggested that development at Newhouse Farm could provide a new primary school to cater for the pupil numbers created by the site; would allow for pedestrian and cycle access to the existing Mickleover local centre, though a new centre would also be provided on site and that it would be accessible for a bus service which could be provided by an extension to an existing Mickleover bus route which could be currently accessed within 400 metres of the site.
-The site promoters felt that the highways issue (A38)

-congestion) mentioned in the PGS was insufficient justification for rejecting the site and suggested that other preferred sites will also have to deal with this issue.
+They suggested that development at Newhouse Farm could provide a new primary school to cater for the pupil numbers created by the site; would allow for pedestrian and cycle access to the existing Mickleover local centre, though a new centre would also be provided on site and that it would be accessible for a bus service which could be currently accessed within 400 metres of the site.
+The site promoters felt that the highways issue (A38 congestion) mentioned in the PGS was insufficient justification for rejecting the site and suggested that other preferred sites will also have to deal with this issue.
 They had commissioned transport research that suggested that the site would not have a significant impact of the strategic road network, plus they had agreement in principle (with the County Council) to provide access onto the A516, which offers sufficient capacity.